Looksmart Ngudle: Political history

-During the 1940s and 1950s Ngudle saw bulldozers demolished black-owned homes in Kensington, South Africa, to make way for a White-only neighbourhood.
+During the 1940s and 1950s Ngudle saw bulldozers demolished black-owned homes in Kensington, Cape Town, to make way for a White-only neighbourhood.
 It was at this time, during the 1950s, that Ngudle joined the African National Congress (ANC).

 Ngudle's obligation was to raise funds.
 The funds were used for when ANC members were arrested and required a lawyer.
 He would often stage large jazz concerts with the local choir and musicians.
 During this time in order to still send support to his family, he partook in the making and selling of leftist newspapers such as Fighting Talk and New Age.

 In 1961, Ngudle joined the ANC's military division known as Umkhonto we Sizwe, and became a commander for MK.
 Denis Goldberg and Ngudle started a training camp in Mamre, Western Cape, where they trained various MK recruits how to: march, read a compass, perform first aid and make electrical circuits for bombs.

 In May 1963, an order banning Ngudle from participating in political activities was issued and he was confined to the Wynberg Magisterial district in Cape Town.